SAP-samples/abap-cheat-sheets/28_Regular_Expressions.md

 "- create_pcre method of the cl_abap_matcher class
-"Note that several importing parameters are available to enable "further settings of the regular expression, e.g. ignoring the "case, using the extended mode, etc. The example pass a string "to the 'text' parameter.
+"Note that several importing parameters are available to enable "further settings of the regular expression, e.g. ignoring the "case, using the extended mode, etc. The examples pass a string "to the 'text' parameter.
 You can also specify internal tables "with the 'table' parameter and more.